 - Preventing access to personal belongings

-The most common signs the victim of elder abuse will show include:
+The most common signs the victim of emotional or psychological elder abuse will show include:

 - Avoiding eye contact with others